MTayyab10/DoorMeat01/README.md

 ### How to run a Clone (from GitHub) Django Project?

-First, need to install all requirements of project by running following command.
+First, clone project then need to need to install all requirements of project by running following command.

 ### In Git/Cmd